Lice Sprays for Furniture,

 How to Clean Furniture and Mattress Without Lice Spray

 You DO NOT need a spray to get lice out of your home; all you need to know is what to clean and how to clean it.
-I cover this topic in detail in my article The Ultimate Lice Cleaning Checklist to Get Rid of Lice in Your House.
-These are just a few basics from the article:
+Grab the free LICE CLEANING CHECKLIST and take it with you from room to room.
+It covers everything you need to clean in each room of your house.
+Here are just 3 basics of cleaning after lice:

 - First, place items like pillows, bedding, and clothes in the dryer on high heat for 40 minutes.